Servideska/HPC/doc.zih.tu-dresden.de/docs/data_lifecycle/data_sharing.md

     marie@login$ setfacl --modify=g:<projectname>:rwx <path_to_workspace>
     ```

-    For example, if `marie` wants to give all colleagues in her project `p_number_crunch` access to
+    For example, if `marie` wants to give all colleagues in `martin`'s project `p_long_computations`
-    the workspace `input-data` she has created, she would use the following command:
+    access to the workspace `input-data` she has created, she would use the following command:

     ```console
-    marie@login$ setfacl --modify=g:p_number_crunch:rwx /scratch/ws/1/marie-input-data
+    marie@login$ setfacl --modify=g:p_long_computations:rwx /scratch/ws/1/marie-input-data
     ```

 !!! example "Inherit these same rights to all newly created files and folders"